 The Curriculum Collection contains elementary and secondary textbooks, curriculum guides, and teaching aids to assist students and faculty in the field of education.
 Lesson planning and activity guides, along with thematic unit booklets, are available in the collection.
 A limited number of Curriculum CD-ROMs are also available for use within the lab.
 (203) 392-5719.
 Web site: http://libguides.southernct.edu/lrc

 The Hilton C. Buley Library, Southern Connecticut State University's center of research, plays an indispensable part in the academic experience of every student.
-Buley Library provides nearly 600,000 print and media volumes and access to more than 130 electronic databases to serve study, teaching, and research needs.
-An online catalog shared with the Eastern, Central, and Western CSU libraries and the Connecticut State Library, expands available print and media resources to more than two million volumes.
-Interlibrary loan services and other consortial arrangements further supplement these holdings.
+Buley Library provides nearly 860,000 print and electronic volumes which include monographs and audio visual materials and access to more than 130 electronic databases to serve study, teaching, and research needs.
+An online catalog shared with the 17 Connecticut State Colleges and Universities (CSCU) and the Connecticut State Library, expands available print and media resources to 4.7 million titles.
+Interlibrary loan services and other consortium arrangements further supplement these holdings.

 A broad range of library services support and enhance the access and use of information resources in all formats.
-The main floor of Buley Library features a professionally staffed Reference Desk where librarians provide research assistance in utilizing the Connecticut State University Library System online catalog (CONSULS), online research databases, the Internet, and the 40,000-volume reference collection.
-Buley Library subscribes to 2,060 current periodical titles and houses 60,500 bound periodical volumes and 43,400 reference volumes.
-All DVDs, videos and CDs are located near the Circulation Desk.
+The main floor of Buley Library features a professionally staffed Reference Desk where librarians provide research assistance in utilizing Alma and Primo (the integrated library and discovery systems of the CSCU system), online research databases, the Internet, and the 29,000 volume print reference collection.
+In addition to journals included in full text databases, Buley Library subscribes to 550 individual electronic and print periodical titles and houses 57,850 bound periodical volumes.
+Audio visual materials are located on the first floor right after the Reference stacks.
 Instructional services meet a range of needs — basic orientations, library tours, and course-integrated instruction sessions arranged by teaching faculty.
 Presentations are offered on search strategies and selection of appropriate research information using both print and online resources.
-General orientation tours of Buley Library are offered at the beginning of each semester.
-Individual research appointments with a librarian can also be arranged.
-Individualized Instruction/Research Consultation Request Forms are available at the Reference Desk.
+Individual research appointments with a librarian can be arranged through an online request system on the library's website.
+Individualized Instruction/Research Consultation Forms are available.

 A valid Southern student identification card (Hoot Loot card) serves as a library card.
 Students who are enrolled in courses or conducting research for a thesis at the university are eligible to borrow library materials.
 Students are responsible for all materials checked out on their cards.